fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 14.18.0 =
+Adds the description field to the Attributes meta box in the Classic Editor.
+Fixes a bug that prevented transients holding vehicle photo arrays from being deleted.
+Stops adding photo HTML to the post body in the Classic Editor when the Add Media button is used to attach a photo to a vehicle.
+Fixes a bug when renumbering photos during uploads.
+Fixes a bug that would remove a newly-added Featured Image when users press Save draft in the Classic Editor.
+Prevents Divi from clobbering our Gallery Block in new vehicle posts in the Block Editor with their "Build Your Layout Using Divi" nag.

 = 14.17.6 =
 Fixes a bug that prevented the plugin from uninstalling properly.
 Changes tested up to version number to 6.7.1.